ArpitChaudhary1/Higher-Lower-game/README.md

 ## 🚀 About the Project

-I am in my learning phase of Python and I created this basic game to increase my skill in Python.
+I am in the learning phase of Python, and I created this basic game to enhance my skills in Python.
 The game randomly selects two items from a dataset (e.g., celebrities, brands, or social accounts) and challenges the player to guess which one has a higher value (like follower count).
 It helped me practice function design, data handling, and user input validation.

 ---